-We know that we will not be able to achieve our aims to protect children from the increasing threat of climate change unless we understand the impact we have on the environment and do what we can to reduce this.
+We know we won't be able to protect children from the increasing threat of climate change unless we understand the impact we have on the environment and do what we can to reduce this.

 Monitoring our carbon footprint

-In order to map our carbon footprint we monitor and collect data on our gas and electricity usage, water supply and disposal, waste disposal (including recycling), paper usage and travel (to, from and within the UK) for our Headquarters, 5 regional offices and 136 retail shops.
+We have been mapping our carbon footprint since 2011 and publishing results since 2013.
+We do this by monitoring and collecting data on our gas and electricity usage, water supply and disposal, waste disposal (including recycling), paper usage and business travel for our offices and shops.